SpeysideHEP/spey/docs/new_plugin.rst

 Building a plugin
 =================

-``spey`` package has been designed to be epandable.
+``spey`` package has been designed to be expandable.
 It only needs to know certain aspects of the data structure that is presented and a prescription to form a likelihood function.

 What a plugin provides
 ----------------------

-A quick intro on terminology of spey plugins in this section:
+A quick intro on the terminology of spey plugins in this section:

   * A plugin is an external Python package that provides additional statistical model prescriptions to spey.
-  * Each plugin may provide one (or more) statistical model prescription, that are accessible directly through spey.
+  * Each plugin may provide one (or more) statistical model prescriptions
+    accessible directly through Spey.
   * Depending on the scope of the plugin, you may wish to provide additional (custom) operations and differentiability through various autodif packages such as ``autograd`` or ``jax``.
-As long as they are implemented through set of predefined function names spey can automatically detect and use them within the interface.
+As long as they are implemented through predefined function names, Spey can automatically detect and use them within the interface.

-Creating your statistical model prescription
+Creating your Statistical Model Prescription
 --------------------------------------------

-The first step in creating your own spey plugin is to create your statistical model interface.
+The first step in creating your Spey plugin is to create your statistical model interface.
 This is as simple as importing abstract base class :class:`~spey.BackendBase` from spey and inheriting it.
 The most basic implementation of a statistical model can be found below;